Maxwell-Dirac stress-energy tensor in terms of Fierz bilinear currents

 The Belinfante stress-energy tensor is the fully symmetric analogue of the well-known asymmetric ``canonical'' form, which for free Dirac particles is\footnote{For more details on mathematical conventions, refer to \cite{InglisJarvis2014} and \cite{ItzyksonZuber1980}.}

 that satisfies the conservation condition

 In fact, $\tT^{\mu\nu}$ is the Noether symmetry current corresponding to imposing the invariance of the free Dirac Lagrangian

 under the translation group.
-The asymmetry arises from the fact that only translations are considered in the derivation of (\ref{Canonical stress-energy tensor}), which neglects rotational contributions to the stress-energy \cite{Doughty1990}.
+When rotational contributions are included, the asymmetry can be isolated into a term involving the divergence of the spin current $S^{\sigma\mu\nu}=(1/4)\psibar\{\gamma^{\sigma},\sigma^{\mu\nu}\}\psi$, which can be made to vanish in the absence of torsion \cite{Hehl1976}, \cite{Doughty1990}.
 Since (\ref{Free Dirac Lagrangian}) is invariant under Lorentz transformations, we can use the formula for the Noether symmetry current divergence

 to obtain the Noether current directly.
 A vanishing, manifestly antisymmetric expression is obtained

 This can be interpreted as an antisymmetric combination of a symmetric tensor \cite{Weinberg1995}, which we call $\Theta^{\mu\nu}$.
 A tensor form which reduces to the left-hand side of (\ref{Vanishing antisymmetric Noether form}) upon antisymmetrization is